Puzzaks/MCPlayer/README.md

 ### Account and Library Management

 - **Account Features:**
-  - Register a new account within the app.
+  - ~~Register a new account within the app.~~ Removed in v0.0.15 after Monstercat added Captcha to the registration flow.
+See [changelog](changelog.md) for more info
   - Sign in with 2FA support.
   - View and update account information.
   - Change email address and password.